dslab-epfl/tinynf/experiments/code-metrics/PathsInIxy.md

 - `6` failing to transmit
 - `6 + 2*P^B` successfully transmitting

-Ixy supports transmission queues separately, so the number of paths for N queues is (number for 1 queue)^N.
+Ixy supports transmission queues separately, so the number of paths for O queues is (number for 1 queue)^O.